Ebook and Paperback release worldwide on May 3, 2021. 🌎

 Ebook available in all digital formats e.g., for Kindle, Sony, Kobo, Nook, as well as older Palm Pilots and text readers.

-Paperback 6" x 9", printed on archival quality paper.
+Paperback 6" x 9", 199 pages with full-color illustrations, printed on archival quality paper.